johnbayko/hicp/docs/hicp.rst

   "textfield", "textpanel":
     Specifies display attributes for the text contained by the component.

+    When specified with a "content" header, the attributes apply to the "set" or "add" content (e.g if the word "street" is appended to "Walter " resulting in "Walter street", and the attribute specifies bold from 0 to 5, this applies to "street", not "Walter").
+Any attributes specified with a "delete" content changed have no content to apply to so must be ignored.

+    If there is no content, attributes apply to the component's existing cntent.
+If the component is editable, there is no guarantee the actual content matches the expected content, so the user agent should discard the attribute information.
 Existing attributes (specifically the user agent defaults when the content is first set) not covered by the new attributes are unchanged.

-    If the component is editable, then the text contents may be different from what is expected, so this should only be part of a "modify" message with a content "set" header, or the "events" attribute is "disabled".
-The user agent can ignore an attribute header when the content is not included, or the content may have changed by the user.
-If there is a content "add" or "delete" header, the content change is applied before the attributes.

     The user agent must support at lest 32,768 (32K) characters (not bytes) for all attributes of a "textfield" or "textpanel" component.